philippinespire/pire_ssl_data_processing/spratelloides_gracilis/README.md

 The longest scaffold is 105644

-The uppper limit used in loop is 97500
+The upper limit used in loop is 97500

 A total of 13063 regions have been identified from 10259 scaffolds